-I am an associate professor in the Department of Sociology at Rutgers University
+Joanna Kempner is an associate professor in the Department of Sociology at Rutgers University

-In addition to studying how social relations shape the production of knowledge, my research also investigates how the social world shapes what we do not know or what scholars are now calling “agnotology,” aka the study of ignorance. might be best thought of as the “flip side” of epistemology.
-My early work demonstrates how scientists come to understand which science is too controversial, sensitive or taboo to study.
-My next book project asks how knowledge can be produced even when the government explicitly forbids its production.
-In this historical and ethnographic study, I follow the work of activists who, despite drug prohibition, study the medicinal properties of psychedelic drugs by experimenting on their own bodies in underground collectives.
+She is the author of Not Tonight: Migraine and the Politics of Gender and Health, an award winning book that examines the gendered social values embedded in the way we talk about, understand, and make policies for people in pain.
+In addition to studying how social relations shape the production of knowledge, she is also on the vanguard of research investigating how the social world shapes what we do not know or what scholars are now calling “agnotology,” aka the study of ignorance or the “flip side” of epistemology.
+She is currently writing a book about people who study the medicinal properties of psychedelic drugs by experimenting on their own bodies in underground collectives.
 Recently, these citizen science projects have gained the attention of policymakers and academics, paving the way for a growing number of FDA-approved clinical trials on psychedelics, cannabis, and MDMA.

-Follow me on twitter: www.twitter.com/joannakempner
+Follow Kempner on twitter: www.twitter.com/joannakempner

 You can also read her posts on migraine.com